ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/data-types.md

 project dependencies and virtual environments, it does not support the use of commands like `poetry run task test`.
-However, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gatorgrade --config config/gatorgrade.yml` to check your work.
+However, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to run the command `gatorgrade --config config/gatorgrade.yml` to check your work.
 If `gatorgrade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's two programs.

 ???+ note